Note: I get commissions for purchases made through links in this post.

 Upon closer examination, as I’ll give you below, you’ll notice a few differences that might make you prefer one over the other.
 You can read all about the Ranger binoculars here.

-If you’re in a hurry and just want to check the availability and pricing of the Endeavor binoculars at Amazon, click here.
+If you’re in a hurry and just want to check the availability and pricing of the Endeavor binoculars at Amazon, you can click (tap) the link just below.

 To jump directly to a certain section of this article, click a link in the box below.
 Otherwise, you can just keep scrolling and reading.

-What Are the Main Outer Features of the Endeavor 8×42 Binoculars?
+What Are the Main Outer Features of the Vanguard Endeavor ED II 8×42 Binoculars?

 Let’s look first at the outside of these binoculars.